DaveTheCredible/David-McGee.xyz/content/Humor/problems.md

 But my friend Jack and I, being smartasses of a theatrical bent, chose to tell an increasingly ridiculous story with him as the protagonist.
 At first Jack was stealing his mother's wedding ring & pirating Nintendo games, but soon he was convincing the passerby to worship Jimmy Wales and interacting with conspiracy theories.

-I haven't the damnedest idea why we were allowed to continue, especially as they began to not - so subtly criticise the conspiracy theories my teachers believed.
+I haven't the damnedest idea why we were allowed to continue, especially as they began to not - so subtly criticise the conservative subculture to which our teachers belonged.
 It probably reflects an admirable ability to laugh at themselves.

 I can't claim they're the best jokes ever written -- a couple of them make me cringe now.
 But, I still find most of them funny, and I'm proud to have written them in high school.
 A few people wanted an archive of them, and part of me felt like sharing.
 So, here we are.